GPT2MEG: Quantizing MEG for Autoregressive Generation: Results

 \subsection{Transfer learning}

-\begin{sloppypar} A key advantage of generated data is the ability to generate huge amounts of surrogate data.
-We generated additional datasets with 40 and 60 trials/condition using \texttt{ChannelGPT2-group}.
-Training a decoder on these achieved 21.7\% and 44.2\% accuracy, respectively, exhibiting linear scaling of classification performance with simulated data amount.
-Critically, we assessed whether this simulated data can pretrain classifiers for transfer learning.
-We first pre-trained the neural network decoder on the 20-, 40-, and 60-trial generated datasets, then finetuned it (trained it further) on the real MEG dataset (20 trials/condition).
-As the simulated data used for pre-training increased, accuracy of the finetuned model improved rapidly.
-Zeroshot (no finetuning) performance on real data was above chance with 2\%, 3\%, and 4\% accuracy, for increasing pretraining data quantities.
-Final accuracies after finetuning were 19.5\%, 21.5\%, and 23\%, respectively.
-Thus, each additional 20 simulated trials/condition improved final decoding by \textasciitilde2\%.
-These results are summarised in Table~\ref{table:transfer_results}. \end{sloppypar}
+A key advantage of generated data is the ability to generate huge amounts of surrogate data.
+As in the previous section using 20 trials per condition, we generated additional datasets with 40 and 60 trials per condition using the \texttt{GPT2MEG-group} trained model.
+Training a decoder on these achieved validation accuracies of 7.2\% (20 trials per condition), 21.7\% (40 trials) and 44.2\% (60 trials), exhibiting linear scaling of classification performance with the amount of simulated data.

+Critically, we next assessed whether this simulated data can pretrain classifiers for transfer learning.
+First, we took the neural network decoder pre-trained on the 20-, 40-, and 60-trial generated datasets.
+We then finetuned the decoder (trained it further) on the real MEG dataset (20 trials per condition), and evaluated it on separate validation trials from the MEG data.
+As the quantity of generated data used for pretraining increased, accuracy of the finetuned model improved rapidly.
+Zeroshot (no finetuning) performance on real MEG data was above chance with 2\% (20 trials per condition), 3\% (40 trials), and 4\% (60 trials) accuracy.
+Final accuracies after finetuning were 19.5\% (20 trials), 21.5\% (40 trials), and 23\% (60 trials).
+Thus, each additional 20 \texttt{GPT2MEG-group} model-generated trials per condition improved final decoding by 2\% on the real MEG trials.
+These results are summarised in Figure~\ref{fig:transfer_results}.